How to Order Food in Chinese: 60+ Essential Words and Phrases for Dining Out

 - Chinese restaurants are normally very noisy.
 Crowds and long lines are signs of great food, and people often associate the noise level of an eatery with the quality of its dishes.

 - Dishes are shared.
 Unless it’s a fast food joint, cafeteria-style restaurant or Western establishment, most of the items on the menu are sharing plates rather than individual servings.
 Round tables with Lazy Susans, along with big serving dishes, all fit in with the communal theme of Chinese food culture.

 - The more food, the better.
 When dining with Chinese friends, don’t be surprised by the huge amount of food left over, as leftovers are a sign of wealth and generosity.
 It might seem wasteful to order that much food, but you can always pack it up at the end of the meal.

 This is more than enough to get you started!
 Bookmark this guide for when you go to a Chinese restaurant, and you’ll be able to communicate the essentials, from asking for the menu to paying your bill.

 To practice these phrases more, you can dive into Chinese dining etiquette and vocabulary with an immersion program like FluentU.
-It lets you watch authentic Chinese videos with interactive subtitles to learn these terms in context.

 Good luck with your food adventures!